10 tips on how to find buyers on the European fresh fruit and vegetables market

 1. Search for buyers that best fit your business

-Table 1: Type of buyers
+Table 1: Types of buyer

 Large importers and service providers | Specialised importers and traders | |